applandorg/applandorg.github.io/_pages/index.md

 permalink: /
 ---

-## Get New Data About Your Software’s Architecture
+## Visualize, analyze, and optimize your software architecture

 Software tools such as performance profilers, APMs, and log aggregators all provide some information about the behavior of code code; but none are dedicated to helping developers inspect and optimize their application architecture.
 The AppMap framework provides comprehensive information about your software architecture, recorded into simple JSON files.
 These AppMap files can be obtained simply and easily by executing test cases or by interactively recording a live, running application.
-The components of the AppMap framework are open source under the MIT license.

-### AppMap framework

-The AppMap framework provides a means of gathering detailed information of your application’s inner workings.
-Use this information to generate insightful visualizations and analytics to share with your team.
+You can use AppMap recordings to generate insightful visualizations and analytics, share with your team, and optimize your software architecture.

 ![Appmap diagram](/assets/img/pages/appmap-diagram.svg)

-### AppMap data specification
+### Data format specification

 The AppMap data specification aims to capture detailed information of runtime code execution, data snapshots and application metadata.
 This specification is being developed by AppLand and its contributors to create a standard data format for analyzing, visualizing, and optimizing application architecture.
 The working specification is available at [https://github.com/applandinc/appmap](https://github.com/applandinc/appmap).

-### Recording client
+### Recording clients

-The recording client enables an application to dynamically record and emit AppMap files.
+The AppMap recording client enables an application to dynamically record and emit AppMap files.
 Use the AppMap files you’ve captured to generate insightful visualizations and analytics of the behavior and architecture of your code.
 Clients are currently available for [Java](https://github.com/applandinc/appmap-java) and [Ruby](https://github.com/applandinc/appmap-ruby).

 ## How AppMap compares to other software tracing formats